Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

 $R_{\text{total}}(M)$ quantifies the total amount of resource consumed while performing the unsharp measurements necessary for achieving the maximum detectability.

 Next, we will compare the resource requirement in terms of the entanglement consumed and total RoM between the sequential measurement scenario (\ref{sce1}) and the corresponding non-sequential measurement scenario.
-The non-sequential measurement scenario involves three pairs of observers- Alice$^1$-Bob$^1$, Alice$^2$-Bob$^2$ and Alice$^3$-Bob$^3$, where each of these three pairs share one copy of the two-qubit state.
-Hence, this non-sequential measurement scenario involves total three copies of a two-qubit state.
+The non-sequential measurement scenario involves three pairs of observers- Alice$^1$-Bob$^1$, Alice$^2$-Bob$^2$ and Alice$^3$-Bob$^3$, where each of these three pairs share one copy of a two-qubit entangled state.
+Hence, this non-sequential measurement scenario involves total three pairs of entangled qubits.
 Each pair detects entanglement of their shared state using the witness operator (\ref{unwo}).
 For the purpose of meaningful comparison of the sequential and the non-sequential scenarios, we need to ensure that the detectability $D$ remains the same for both the scenarios.
-This can be accomplished by taking different types of initial states (three copies each) for the non-sequential scenario, as discussed below.
+This will confirm that the overall ability of all the three pairs of observers to detect entanglement is the same in both the scenarios.
+Next, we will perform the aforementioned comparison when different types of entangled states are shared between the three pairs of Alice and Bob in the non-sequential scenario.